JeffHing/command-queue/README.md

 To start command execution, use the `.run()` method.
-The `.run()` method returns a [deferred](https://www.npmjs.com/package/deferred) promise which is resolved when the commands have completed, or a command has terminated with an error.
+The `.run()` method returns a [deferred](https://www.npmjs.com/package/deferred) promise which is resolved when the commands have completed or a command has terminated with an error.

 ```javascript